-OUR CLIMATE CHANGE RESPONSE PLAN 2021-30
+OUR CLIMATE CHANGE RESPONSE PLAN 2021-30 (DRAFT)

-Our aim is for the Greater Geelong community to achieve net zero community emissions and increase resilience to climate change impacts through a coordinated and collective response.
-The table below shows a summary of the plan, which aligns closely with Goal 1 of the City of Greater Geelong Environment Strategy 2020-30, as well as our Sustainability Framework 2020.
+By 2035, the Greater Geelong community will achieve net zero community emissions and increased resilience to climate change impacts through a coordinated and collective response from the community led by the City.

+The proposed plan (see Figure 2, page 7) aligns closely with Goal 1 of the City of Greater Geelong Environment Strategy 2020-30, as well as our Sustainability Framework 2020.